Middletown Heritage Trail Site 5

 There is a listing of those first English settlers on another sign.
 Yet another honors one Commodore Macdonough.
 I’d never heard of him either, but he was quite a seaman and veteran.
 Read all about him here if you want more than my highlights.
 I think I rank just below him on the “Famous people born in Delaware” list.

 But his ties to Middletown are important enough to give him credit on a hard to access boulder next to a highway.
-He served in the Navy fighting successfully in the Quasi-War with France (That’s a new war to me), the First Barbary War (where is he now?), and a whole bunch in the War of 1812, where he was quite the hero in the Battle of Lake Champlain.
+He served in the Navy fighting successfully in the Quasi-War with France (That’s a new war to me), the First Barbary War, and a whole bunch in the War of 1812, where he was quite the hero in the Battle of Lake Champlain.
 He married a Middletown girl and had a house here, but most of his Middletown days were spent between wars when he assisted Isaac Hull in overseeing the construction of gunboats, before earning a permanent commission to Lieutenant in January 1806.

 Actually, he’s buried here in this cemetery, which was officially named Macdonough Cemetery but still goes by the colloquial Riverside Cemetery name.
 So what about the dang cemetery?